vpelletier/python-smartcard-app-openpgp/README.rst

 |smartcard-openpgp-randpin-epaper screenshot|

+(support for data URLs is needed to see an image here - unfortunately github and pypi seem hostile to data URLs)

-Top left corner: number of PW1 tries left. ○ are for tries left, ⨯ for tries used.
+- Top left corner: number of PW1 tries left. ○ are for tries left, ⨯ for tries used.
 Here, there are 2 tries left out of 3.

-Left and top borders, white text on black background: row and column titles.
+- Left and top borders, white text on black background: row and column titles.

-Main area: PIN grid.
+- Main area: PIN grid.
 If this card uses the default pin cell, PW1 is ``291413``.

-This grid is completely regenerated when card commands are issued (even if no PIN input is required), at most once every 30 seconds or after each ``verify`` command, whichever comes first.
+- Top right corner (not present here): Battery level (from ■■■■ for a >90% charged battery to □□□□ for a <10% discharged battery).
+A lightning bolt logo is superimposed to the battery level when the battery is being charged.

 External requirements
 *********************